Pavana9498/Twitter_sentiment_analysis/README.md

-To perform sentiment analysis over a corpus of tweets during the U.S. 2012 Re-Election about the candidates Barack Obama and Mitt Romney.
+Performed sentiment analysis over a corpus of tweets during the U.S. 2012 Re-Election about the candidates Barack Obama and Mitt Romney.
 The sentiment analysis had several tasks and stages in itself.
 How to run the code: python3 test_model.py

 Tasks: